Linux123123/Pterodactyl-Discord-Bot/README.md

 # No longer maintaned.
-Update to date bot to buy https://pterodactylmarket.com/resource/366
+Up to date bot to buy https://pterodactylmarket.com/resource/366

 # Pterodactyl-Discord-Bot